OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Scroll down to the **Microsoft Graph Permissions** section, the **Delegated Permissions** subsection.
 Use the **Add** button to open a **Select Permissions** dialog.

-1. In the dialog, check the boxes for the following permissions (some may already be checked by default):
+1. In the dialog box, check the box for the following permission:
     * Files.Read.All